-Coming to Windows 10: More browsers, not fewer
+Coming to Windows 10: more browsers, not fewer

 Windows 10, at least, will also sport more than one Edge browser, Pullen contended.

 "We do have to add a policy deciding which version of Microsoft Edge you would prefer Internet Explorer to bounce back to," Pullen said, referring to the back-and-forth between the two browsers.

 "In other words, if I've chosen to launch Internet Explorer 11, and [I'm] using that switch to IE11 app mode, I need to know which version of Microsoft Edge to switch back to.

 "It could be that in your environment, you're happy with Microsoft Edge on EdgeHTML, and you want to be able to fully test Microsoft Edge on Chromium before deploying, that's fine," Pullen continued.

 Participants in Microsoft's Edge Insider program - the preview program for the full-Chromium Edge - may run multiple versions of the browser on a device, whether two or more of the previews or one or more preview and the original Edge.

-(The latter is what Pullen talked about when he mentioned "EdgeHTML," the name of that version's Microsoft-made rendering engine.)
+The latter is what Pullen talked about when he mentioned "EdgeHTML," the name of that version's Microsoft-made rendering engine.

-It was unclear whether multiple Edges would be available and supported once the full-Chromium version is finalized.
+It was unclear whether multiple Edges would be available and supported once the full-Chromium version is finalised.
 Pullen implied that at some point users would no longer see two when he referred to returning to EdgeHTML-based Edge while still testing the full-Chromium Edge.

 A bit later in the video Pullen doubled down, again limiting Chromium Edge to a preview phase.
 "You need to decide, 'Is it okay if we choose the Beta version of Microsoft Edge on Chromium, or do I fall back to Microsoft Edge using EdgeHTML if the Beta version is not available?'"
 Pullen posed.